SarahPappas/SewingPatternMaker/README.md

 - Our simple user interface makes it possible to create a pattern in a few minutes!
 - Our intelligent drawing tools automatically match the endpoints of the strokes and smooth curves for a professional looking pattern
 - Our algorithm will automatically cut the drawn pattern into different fabric pieces and add 5/8" allowances to all seams and edges of each piece
-- Once the drawing is complete and a measurement has been provided, the app provides you with a ready-to-print pattern spread on multiple 8.5" by 11" pages.
+- Once the drawing is complete and a measurement has been provided, the app provides the user with a ready-to-print pattern spread on multiple 8.5" by 11" pages.

 ## Techs

 - React with Hooks
 - Typescript
-- HTML's <canvas> element
+- HTML's Canvas element
 - requestAnimationFrame
 - jsPDF library
 - Jest

 # Installation
 ## Installation for users
+Todo

 ## Installation for developers
 Clone the source locally: